ympbyc/sebone/README.md

 hackerView := HackerView new.
 ```

-Each view has a reference to a model which the model depends on.
+Each view has a reference to a model that it depends on.
 Set this relationship with `setModel:`.

 ```smalltalk
 hackerView setModel:yourModel